What parents need to know

 Is it any good?

-Families in the market for a kid-friendly movie that's full of mild adventure may not care about the low production values and the laughable script, especially if parents don't plan to watch the movie with their children, who are much more forgiving about sub-par writing and acting.
 It's not terrible, but some the adult supporting characters should consider going back to acting school.
 They are either completely over the top (the health teacher) or soporifically monotonous (the FBI lead).
+But families in the market for a kid-friendly movie that's full of mild adventure may not care about the low production values and the laughable script, especially if parents don't plan to watch the movie with their children, who are much more forgiving about sub-par writing and acting.

 At least Davis seemed to take his role as Uncle Rick seriously, and even that relationship is unbelievable (as is the plot point that has a school principal punishing students by having them work for a private corporation).
 The kids are fine -- they laugh, looked worried, and get physical on cue, but they aren't the charming child actors you know are destined for a career in acting.
 It's obvious the movie took a long time to finish, because the end has an epilogue set three years in the future.
 Surprisingly, that sequence is the most entertaining of the entire movie.